Donald Trump talks gun rights but not his criminal charges at NRA convention - ExBulletin

 Why do Joe Biden’s liberals want our guns?
 Because it will be easier for them to infringe on our other rights, Noem said Friday in Indianapolis.
 Because each of you and the NRA, because we successfully fought off federal legislation that would violate our basic and constitutional right to bear arms, we have prevented our rights from being violated.

-This report was first published by the Indiana Capital Chronicle, which is part of the United States news bureau network with the Louisiana Illuminator.
-It is supported by grants and a coalition of donors as a 501c(3) public charity.
+This story was originally published by Indiana Capital Chronicle, part of States Newsroom, a network of news bureaus supported by grants and a coalition of donors as a 501c(3) public charity.
 Indiana Capital Chronicle maintains editorial independence.
 Contact Editor-in-Chief Niki Kelly with any questions: [email protected].
 Follow Indiana Capital Chronicle on Facebook and Twitter.

 |